 Despite the fact that no one has cracked the private key dilemma and found the perfect balance between making cryptocurrency transactions both easy and safe (as in, you control your own private key in a trusted manner), we want to give it a go.

 Split the key, decentralize the risk

-At Zipper, our aim is to bring blockchain based services to the masses by making them accessible and easy to use for everyone, while respecting the core purposes of decentralization.
+At Zippie, our aim is to bring blockchain based services to the masses by making them accessible and easy to use for everyone, while respecting the core purposes of decentralization.

 And what could be an easier entry point to blockchain for billions of people than their smartphones?

-Initially, Zipper turns our smartphones into hardware wallets suitable for everyday use.
-Zipper software creates an isolated compartment to Android devices which is both easy to use, and fully controlled by the user.
+Initially, Zippie turns our smartphones into hardware wallets suitable for everyday use.
+Zippie software creates an isolated compartment to Android devices which is both easy to use, and fully controlled by the user.